The genuine FacebookMessenger.exe file is a software component of Facebook Messenger by Facebook.

 Description: FacebookMessenger.exe is not essential for the Windows OS and causes relatively few problems.
 The FacebookMessenger.exe file is located in a subfolder of the user's profile folder.

-The process can be uninstalled in the Control Panel.
+It is a Verisign signed file.
 The file is not a Windows core file.
-It is a Verisign signed file.
-FacebookMessenger.exe is certified by a trustworthy company.
-The program is loaded during the Windows boot process (see Registry key: User Shell Folders).
+The file has a digital signature.
+You can uninstall this program in the Control Panel.
+The program starts when Windows starts (see Registry key: User Shell Folders).
 FacebookMessenger.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 11% dangerous.
+Therefore the technical security rating is 22% dangerous.

 Recommended: Identify FacebookMessenger.exe related errors